Farruxh/Node/README.md

 - Fetched jokes from the backend to connect the frontend and backend.
 - Learned how to manage data and ensure everything works well together.

-This project was a great way to get a basic understanding of full-stack development and see how different technologies can come together to build a simple web application.